morinted/plover_theory/sounds/the-letter-x.md

 ## Initial X

 Initial X is given by the outline `KP`.
 Words in English don't start with an "x" sound, so this outline is used mainly for words that start in "ex" like "expect".

+{% stenodisplay labels="all" %}
+X
+{% endstenodisplay %}

 Here are several words that start with "x":

 * `KPEU`: xi
 * `KPA*PBT`: xanth